EDWOSB CERTIFICATION

 • Must qualify as economically disadvantaged.

-Digging deeper into what it means to be economically disadvantaged, to qualify as an Economically Disadvantaged Women-Owned Small Business, the owner needs to be a woman with an individual net worth under $850,000, an adjusted gross income (calculated by averaging the preceding three years) not exceeding $400,000 per year, and all of her assets must have a combined fair market value below $6.5 million.
+Digging deeper into what it means to be economically disadvantaged.
+To qualify as an Economically Disadvantaged Women-Owned Small Business, the owner needs to be a woman with an individual net worth under $850,000, an adjusted gross income (calculated by averaging the preceding three years) not exceeding $400,000 per year, and all of her assets must have a combined fair market value below $6.5 million.

 Getting EDWOSB Certified